 This is also true for us mere mortals.

-By working long hours we can easily, and without realising it, go beyond the point of optimal functionality.
+By working long hours we can easily, and without realizing it, go beyond the point of optimal functionality.
 Mistakes can happen.

-We all know people who spend year after year working hard for someone else, barely recognised for their loyalty and commitment and certainly never rewarded with riches.
+We all know people who spend year after year working hard for someone else, barely recognized for their loyalty and commitment and certainly never rewarded with riches.

 So we’ve established that hard work alone does not produce success, and having a positive mental attitude alone does not produce success.